Umaru-Xi/BasicMusicTheoryNotes/README.md

-# BasicMusicTheoryNotes
+# Basic Music Theory Notes

-My noteboots of the basic music theory with XeLatex.
+My notes for three months learning in the basic music theory.
+The editor is KDE Kile with XeLatex.

+There should be noticed that it wrote with Simplified Chinese.